Getting people across your company to share content is a critical part of a successful employee advocacy program.

 Show Expertise in Your Industry

 People like sharing content they find useful for themselves and their networks.
 You could create content that delivers research, data and/or original insights.
-Focus on providing readers a sense that they are gaining forward visibility or business intelligence from your work.
+Focus on providing readers a sense that they are gaining business intelligence.

-Interestingly, this can be another way of spotlighting specific departments and team members in your company.
-For example, your customer success team would have valuable data or insights about real-world client challenges.
-You can create a report based on that information and quote specific team members for insights or recommendations.
+This can be another way of spotlighting specific departments and team members in your company.
+For example, your customer success team has valuable data about real-world client challenges.
+You can create a report based on that information and quote specific team members for insights.

 Share Third-Party Content

 Don’t shy away from sharing content from other publishers if they’re relevant to your industry and target markets.
-You can even invite suggestions from your employees on the content they found useful and, in turn, encourage the wider team to share it.
+You can even invite suggestions from your employees on the content they found useful.

 6. Eliminate Blockers

-There are a number of blockers that may be stopping your employees from sharing as much content as they could.
+There are many blockers that may be stopping your employees from sharing as much content as they could.
 In our experience, the most common blockers are the following:

 Not Enough Time